 It serves as a vessel for more intensive work on topics of common interest, which must be dealt with in greater depth through specific working groups and also must be financed independently.
 The first possible subject areas are: A Smart City data platform, cooperation in mobility and Smart Parking.
 In this context, project-specific financial support from third parties, in particular the federal government, will also be used.

 The founding members are the cities of St. Gallen, Winterthur, Zurich and Zug as well as the Swiss Post, SBB and Swisscom.
-Other cities have become members in recent months, such as Basel, Wil SG, Ittigen, Aarau, Lenzburg, Lucerne and Schaffhausen and there are others to follow (explicitly also cities from French-speaking Switzerland and Ticino).
+Other cities have become members in recent months, such as Basel, Wil SG, Ittigen, Aarau, Lenzburg, Lucerne, Schaffhausen and Biel and there are others to follow (explicitly also cities from French-speaking Switzerland and Ticino).
 We are also pleased to welcome numerous benefactors and partners.

 The founding meeting for the Association took place at the beginning of July 2018.